dbinfrago/openstation-docs/README.md

 # openstation-docs

 **OpenStation** is [DB InfraGO](https://www.dbinfrago.com/)'s single source of truth for open data on passenger station infrastructure in Germany.
-It provides data in accordance with European standards ([NeTEx](https://netex-cen.eu), _[SIRI](https://siri-cen.eu) coming soon_), and represents our so-called Inventory of Assets as required by the EU's [TSI-PRM regulation](https://www.era.europa.eu/domains/technical-specifications-interoperability/persons-disabilities-and-reduced-mobility-tsi_en) on the accessibility on passenger rail infrastructure.
+It provides data in accordance with European standards ([NeTEx](https://netex-cen.eu), [SIRI](https://siri-cen.eu)), and represents our so-called Inventory of Assets as required by the EU's [TSI-PRM regulation](https://www.era.europa.eu/domains/technical-specifications-interoperability/persons-disabilities-and-reduced-mobility-tsi_en) on the accessibility on passenger rail infrastructure.

 This documentation provides an introduction to the two ways of obtaining _OpenStation_ data and presents a brief overview of the data model used in the API.
 Furthermore, it outlines our approach to API endpoint stability and breaking changes.
 Please read that section carefully if you plan to use our API in a production system.